 Pet owners should make sure that their contact information listed on the NSW Companion Animals Register is always up to date and current – if your pet goes missing, you can’t be contacted if your information is out of date.

 Notify Council of your change of details (404.3 kb) within 14 days.

-Department of Local Government frequency asked questions brochure is available if you require any further information or alternatively contact Council.
+Department of Local Government frequently asked questions brochure is available if you require any further information or alternatively contact Council.